chrwei/ArchReactorOS/README.markdown

 ArchReactorOS is a membership application software for your website.

 Copyright(C), ArchReactor, 2010, All Rights Reserved.

 Parts Copyright(C), Nicecoder, 2008, All Rights Reserved.

-See license.txt for license.
+See license.txt for license (GPL 2).

 ## Features